hexops/machengine.org/content/about/nominated-zig.md

 We encourage others to adopt the same Zig version Mach uses, since Zig packages which target latest nightly (or the latest stable release) will very often be incompatible otherwise.

-## Why Mach' nominated Zig versions, instead of nightly or stable?
+## Why nominated Zig versions, instead of nightly or stable?

 **TL;DR: it's a sweetspot between stable and nightly.**

-Stable releases occur just once or twice per year, Mach' nominated Zig versions occur several times per year - but not every day like nightly.
+Stable releases occur just once or twice per year, nominated Zig versions occur several times per year - but not every day like nightly.

 Stable releases of Zig are few and far between, perhaps once or twice per year, making it challenging to provide feedback on the latest-and-greatest APIs or benefit from the wins that are being made in `main` because Zig development happens so rapidly.